All Books

 Who Should Read

-Readers who love paranormal dark romance with dominant, otherworldly heroes.
+Readers who enjoy paranormal romance with a powerful, possessive anti-hero.

 Alchemised cover